Yellow-bellied sea snake: Taxonomy

 In 1766, Linnaeus published the original description of the yellow-bellied sea snake, naming it Anguis platura (Anguis meaning snake).
 In 1803, François Marie Daudin created the new genus Pelamis and assigned this species to it, referring to it as Pelamis platuros.
 In 1842, Gray described what he thought was a new species and called it Pelamis ornata (subsequently P. ornata became a synonym of P. platura).
 The commonly used genus name Pelamis is derived from the Ancient Greek word for "tunny fish", which presumably refers to the habitat or what Daudin thought they ate.
 The specific name platurus is a combination of the Ancient Greek words platys "flat" and oura "tail", referring to the flattened tail.
 The word Pelamis is a feminine noun and means young or small tunny fish.
 In 1872, Stoliczka introduced the name Pelamis platurus (still the most used scientific name by scientists today), but used the incorrect ending -us instead of -a which a feminine noun requires.
 A few recent examples exist of scientists' beginning to use the grammatically correct name Pelamis platura, e.g., Bohme 2003 and the Reptile Database with its page headed Pelamis platura (Linnaeus, 1766), which includes an extensive synonymy of the different scientific names which have been used for the yellow-bellied sea snake.
 The same rules apply for the most recent taxonomic name of Hydrophis platurus.

 To further complicate the nomenclature, the taxonomic status of sea snakes is still under review, with recent authors suggesting a dismantling of monotypic genera, such as Pelamis, in favour of a single genus, Hydrophis, in order to reduce paraphyly and better reflect phylogenetic relationships.

 Other common names are yellowbelly sea snake or pelagic sea snake.

 Evolution

-Sea snakes are a monophyletic group (Hydrophiinae) that diverged from the front-fanged Australasian venomous snakes (Elapidae) about 10 million years ago.
+Viviparous sea snakes are a monophyletic group (Hydrophiini) that diverged from the front-fanged Australasian venomous snakes (Elapidae) about 10 million years ago.
 The yellow-bellied sea snake is a part of the rapidly radiating Hydrophis group.